Riemannian optimal identification method for linear systems with symmetric positive-definite matrix: Abstract

 \section{Abstract}

-This study develops identification methods for linear continuous-time systems with symmetry, such as electrical network systems, multi-agent network systems, and temperature dynamics in buildings.
+This study develops identification methods for linear continuous-time symmetric systems, such as electrical network systems, multi-agent network systems, and temperature dynamics in buildings.
 To this end, we formulate three system identification problems for the corresponding discrete-time systems.
-The first is a least-squares problem in which we wish to minimize the sum of squared errors between the true and model outputs on the product manifold of the manifold of the symmetric positive-definite matrices and two Euclidean spaces.
+The first is a least-squares problem in which we wish to minimize the sum of squared errors between the true and model outputs on the product manifold of the manifold of symmetric positive-definite matrices and two Euclidean spaces.
 In the second problem, to reduce the search dimensions, the product manifold is replaced with the quotient set under a specified group action by the orthogonal group.
-In the third problem, the manifold of the symmetric positive-definite matrices in the first problem is replaced by the manifold of matrices with only positive diagonal elements.
-In particular, we examine the quotient geometry in the second problem and compare it with the Gauss--Newton method, which is the most popular approach for solving least-squares problems.
+In the third problem, the manifold of symmetric positive-definite matrices in the first problem is replaced by the manifold of matrices with only positive diagonal elements.
+In particular, we examine the quotient geometry in the second problem.
 We propose Riemannian conjugate gradient methods for the three problems, and select initial points using a popular subspace method.
-The effectiveness of our proposed methods is demonstrated through numerical experiments.
+The effectiveness of our proposed methods is demonstrated through numerical simulations and comparisons with the Gauss--Newton method, which is one of the most popular approach for solving least-squares problems.